 Source: Center of the American Experiment

-We see a fairly close fit between the two series over an extended period of time, with a stark divergence in the last 18 months.
-We also see the sharp increase in the money supply – indeed, the M2 money supply increased by 35 percent between January 2020 and August 2021.
-By contrast, Real GDP grew by just 2 percent between Q1 2020 and Q2 2021.
+We see a fairly close relationship between the two series over an extended period of time, with a stark divergence in the last 18 months.
+This divergence is driven by a sharp increase in the Quantity of money per unit of output.
+This, in turn, is driven by an increase in the M2 measure of the money supply – the M2 money supply increased by 35 percent between January 2020 and August 2021 while real GDP grew by just 2 percent between Q1 2020 and Q2 2021.

-To bring these two series back together, either the money supply has to fall or the CPI has to rise, which means more inflation.
-Given that the money isn’t going to disappear, for the money supply – which is the quantity of money divided by real GDP, remember – to fall, real GDP will need to grow.
+To bring these two lines back together, either the Quantity of money per unit of output has to fall or the CPI has to rise, which means more inflation.
+Given that the money isn’t going to disappear, for the Quantity of money divided by real GDP to fall, real GDP will need to grow at an impressive rate.
 So, the news that the Atlanta Fed’s GDPNow tracker has downgraded its forecast for Q3 GDP growth again is concerning.
 As Figure 7 shows, this forecast has dropped from 6 percent at the end of July to 1.3 percent now.

 Source: Federal Reserve Bank of Atlanta